drengskapur/colab2pdf/README.md

    - The current notebook content is retrieved using the Colab API and read into a `nbformat` notebook object.

 1. **Check for Broken Image URLs:**
    - The function checks for broken image URLs in markdown cells.
 If any broken URLs are found, an exception is raised.
+This check is necessary because broken image URLs can cause a silent error and cut off the PDF at the point of the broken image link.

 1. **Remove Specific Cells:**
    - Cells containing `--Colab2PDF` in their source are removed from the notebook.
 This is done to ensure that the code for the `colab2pdf` function itself is not included in the final PDF.
 The string `--Colab2PDF` acts as a marker to identify and remove these cells.